 It’s no surprise that LTCi services are expensive.
-According to Genworth’s 2018 Cost of Care Survey, it currently costs $48,000 per year to live in an assisted living facility.
+According to Genworth’s Cost of Care Survey, the median cost to live in an assisted living facility is $48,612 per year.
 In 20 years, the cost is estimated jump to over $86,000 per year.

 Do you have income and assets set aside to pay for care in the future?
 When planning for retirement, don’t forget to factor in LTC costs.
 Or, transfer your risk to an insurance company now to protect yourself when the need may arise.
 LTCi protects policyholders from the financial burden of an LTC event so you can keep your hard-earned income and assets.

 - YOU Decide Where & How to Receive Care